NieneB/InternshipReport/index.md

 ### Back-end

 <a class="xref" href=""> Figure $$ </a> shows the overall setup of the system.
 On the web page a line can be drawn by LeafletDraw on the Leaflet map.
 The coordinates of this line are edited to a line string format and parsed into a SQL query.
 This query is explained in paragraph $$$.
-This query is asked to the API wich requests the data from the PostGIS database.
+This query is asked to the API which requests the data from the PostGIS database.
 The response is a geoJSON array containing the heights on every 10 meters of the line.
 This data is parsed back to the script of the website and used to draw the transect line and all the other characteristics needed.

 The next paragraphs explain the database, the API, the SQL query and the website.